 - A consecutive visit (by the same client or anybody else, even bots) to the same page is made, but this time NitroPack intercepts the connection and responds with the cached HTML skipping the time that OpenCart would have otherwise needed to execute PHP, wait for MySQL queries and generate the HTML.
 This results in a lightning-fast response.

 NitroPack page cache is a fast render output cache mechanism that serves already processed content directly to your visitors.
 The cache is generated per page, meaning that each cache file corresponds to the HTML of a single page.
 A cache file is created only when a page is being visited for the first time, so if some pages are never visited, they will not be cached.
 The first page visit is when the cache is created and any consecutive visits are served from the cache.
+Since the cache is being created on the first page visit, the initial page load could be slightly slower.

 The cache is global, meaning that it does not matter which visitor will be the first one to cache a page, all future visitors will benefit from the cache.